Divorce Effects on Retirement Plans on Long Island

 Finally, if you or your spouse will soon become eligible for Medicaid or Social Security, it might be wise to delay the divorce or simply get a legal separation.
 Social Security offers an increased benefit to married couples, and in addition allows a surviving spouse to collect a higher amount in instances where a deceased spouse had a higher benefit amount.
 Be careful of losing your health coverage or benefits.
 Talk to your financial advisor or divorce lawyer to find out of these variables will affect you.

 Long Island Divorce Law Firm Can Help with Retirement

-The Long Island Divorce Law firm of Robert E. Hornberger, Esq., P.C. can assist you in determining how and whether divorce will affect your retirement, and what you can do to mitigate the consequences.
+The Long Island Divorce Law firm of Hornberger Verbitsky, P.C. can assist you in determining how and whether divorce will affect your retirement, and what you can do to mitigate the consequences.
 Our family law attorneys are experienced in all aspects of Long Island Divorce and Family Law, and would be pleased to answer your questions regarding your retirement plans.
 We offer free consultations in our conveniently located Melville, New York office.
 Contact us today at 631-923-1910 to schedule your free consultation.

 Download our Free New York Divorce Guide

 Our 41-page “Guide to New York Divorce: What You Need to Know Before Hiring a Divorce Lawyer in New York” written by an experienced family law lawyer, Long Island’s Robert E. Hornberger, Esq., provides you with real information on the divorce process and the laws it rests upon in the state of New York.
 This book will help give you a solid foundation upon which you can begin the process of making your family’s, life better.
 Download your Free Guide to New York Divorce here.